Subjective theory of value: Overview

 According to the subjective theory of value, by assuming that all trades between individuals are voluntary, it can be concluded that both parties to the trade subjectively perceive the goods, labour or money they receive, as being of higher value to the goods, labour or money they give away.
-The theory holds that one can create value simply by trading with someone who values the items higher, without necessarily modifying those.
+The theory holds that one can create value simply by trading with someone who values the items higher, without necessarily modifying them.
 Wealth is understood to refer to individuals' subjective valuation of their possessions, and voluntary trades may increase the total wealth in society.
+This is because each participant of the voluntary transaction has gained more value than they originally had.

 This suggests that items cannot be objectively valued as any value placed upon the item is only correct if both buyer and seller agree on the price and a transaction takes place.
 A seller may value an item in their possession higher than any buyer will value it leading to either a price reduction until the item's price equals a buyer's value of the item, or the seller will continue to value the item higher than any buyer and no transaction will occur.

 Individuals will experience more radical improvements to life and satisfaction from acquiring the first unit of a good compared to the marginal utility from acquiring additional units of a good.
 They will initially prioritise obtaining the goods they most need (of central, not marginal utility), such as essential food, but once their need for it is satisfied up to a certain level, their desire for other luxury or surplus goods will begin to rise, and the satisfaction obtained from the original essential goods will diminish.

 Proponents of the theory also believe that in a free market, competition between individuals seeking to trade goods they possess and services they can provide for goods they perceive as being of higher value to them results in a market equilibrium set of prices emerging.
 This occurs during auctions.
 Bidders are able to express their belief in the value of each item via bids.
 As each person raises their bid, the value of the item rises even though the nature and function of the item has not changed.
-This behaviour can lead to Winner's curse.
+This behaviour can lead to the winner's curse.